Homepage look and feel

 Add the New Articles List to individual articles

 If you only want to display the New Articles List in certain articles you can place the new article merge code at the bottom of individual articles.
-To do so, edit the article and click the Code view in the upper left of the editor toolbar.
+To do so, edit the article and select the Code View button in the upper left of the editor toolbar:

 Scroll to the bottom of the article and paste the merge code.